jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/system/io.rst

 |sawIntuitiveResearchKit| repository, under ``io/share``.

-For example, if your pedals are connected to a MTML controller with an FPGA version 1 or 2, your console JSON file should have:
+For example, if your pedals are connected to a MTML controller with an FPGA version 1 or 2, your system JSON file should have:

 .. code-block:: JSON

+    "consoles":
+    [
+        {
+            "name": "console1",
+            "input_type": "PEDALS_ONLY",
-    "io": {
+            "IO_pedals": {
+                "IO": "IO_1",
-        "footpedals": "io/sawRobotIO1394-MTML-foot-pedals.xml"
+                "IO_file": "io/sawRobotIO1394-MTML-foot-pedals.xml"
             }
+        }
+    ]

-If the foot pedals are connected to a MTMR controller with a FPGA version 3 (i.e. with DQLA), your console JSON file should have:
+If the foot pedals are connected to a MTMR controller with a FPGA version 3 (i.e. with DQLA), your system JSON file should have:

 .. code-block:: JSON

-    "io":
+    "consoles":
+    [
         {
+            "name": "console1",
+            "input_type": "PEDALS_ONLY",
+            "IO_pedals": {
+                "IO": "IO_1",
-        "footpedals": "io/sawRobotIO1394-MTMR-foot-pedals-DQLA.xml"
+                "IO_file": "io/sawRobotIO1394-MTMR-foot-pedals-DQLA.xml"
             }
+        }
+    ]

 See also :ref:`dMIB IOs <dmib-io>`.